3-Hour Rule & Implied Consent in Virginia

 If you were recently arrested for a DUI, it is essential that you understand all of your potential defenses, some of which are less intuitive than others.
 At Flusche & Fitzgerald, our dedicated Virginia DUI defense lawyers have extensive experience developing creative and highly technical defenses designed to resolve your casein your favor as quickly as possible.

 We also offer free consultations to all prospective clients, during which we will answer your questions, outline your possible defenses, and explain how we can help you defend against the charges you face.
 To learn more, give Flusche & Fitzgerald a call or connect with one of our attorneys by completing our secure online contact form.
+Contact us today at 540-318-5824 to discuss your case and learn how we can help you.

 Andrew Flusche